day8/re-com/styles/README.md

 ### Compiling

-We have to link the two libraries, which requires editing the bootstrap master less file: `/less/bootstrap/bootstrap.less`.
+We have to link the two libraries, which requires editing the bootstrap master less file: `/styles/bootstrap/bootstrap.less`.
-Simply add the following line to the end of the file to point it to the bootstrap-chosen file:
+Simply add the following line to the end of the file to make sure it includes the bootstrap-chosen CSS:

     @import "../../bootstrap-chosen/bootstrap-chosen.less";